rustls/rustls/BENCHMARKING.md

 #### Building

 The benchmarks are implemented in `rustls-bench/src/main.rs`.
-Use `cargo build --profile=bench -p rustls-bench --features aws-lc-rs` to obtain the corresponding binary (you can toggle conditionally compiled code with the `--no-default-features` and `--features` flags) or simply run below, which will build and run the benchmark.
+Use `cargo build --release -p rustls-bench --features aws-lc-rs` to obtain the corresponding binary (you can toggle conditionally compiled code with the `--no-default-features` and `--features` flags) or simply run below, which will build and run the benchmark.

-Note: The usage of `--release` instead of `--profile=bench` also works, but it is less performant.

 #### Running